There are many factors to consider when selecting color for a project.

 - For certain styles of homes, research the appropriate traditional color schemes for time-tested ideas that work.

-- Pick a color that complements the home’s brick, siding, stone or roofing.
+- Pick a paint color that complements the home’s brick, siding, stone or roofing.

 - Choose a color scheme that blends with the neighborhood.
 If required, check with the homeowners’ association for any color restrictions.